Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Indicted four home health care agencies for fixing the wages of essential workers during the height of the COVID-19 pandemic.

-• Charged employees of the California Department of Transportation (Caltrans) and multiple private contractors for colluding to steer Caltrans contracts to themselves in an anti-competitive fashion.
+• Charged employees of the California Department of Transportation (Caltrans) and multiple private contractors for colluding to steer Caltrans contracts to themselves.

-• Filed acase against an individual and a construction firm for colluding to rig bids for public contracts in Minnesota related to construction and concrete repair.
+• Filed and won a case against an individual and a construction firm for colluding to rig bids for public contracts in Minnesota related to construction and concrete repair.

-• Indicted individual owners of firms that engaged in bid-rigging for several contracting jobs for the Department of Defense.
+• Criminally indicted contractors for bid-rigging for several contracting jobs for the Department of Defense.

 • Filed suit against several entertainment firms for colluding to fix prices for DVDs and Blu-Ray discs sold on Amazon Prime Marketplace.